vmprof/vmprof-python/docs/index.rst

 of CPython).
 To be able to display useful information, we need to know which Python-level function correspond to each C-level ``PyEval_EvalFrameEx``.

-This is done by using a special trampoline: vmprof's signal handler recognizes the C-level stack frames of this trampoline, and fishes the corresponding ``PyFrame*`` object from the C stack, which is then used to gather all the Python-level info it needs, such as the code object which is being executed.
+This is done by reading the stack of Python frames instead of C stack.

 Additionally, when on top of PyPy the C stack contains also stack frames which belong to the JITted code: the vmprof signal handler is able to recognize and